 Below you can see both ALL WEEKS and CURRENT WEEK views of your 8-month CFA level 1 study schedule:

 CFA Exam Study Plan: All Weeks View That’s where you can view all the weeks of your CFA exam prep to see how much you’ve done and how much is still ahead of you.

 CFA Study Plan: Current Week View You will be asked to focus on your current week of studying.
 Each week you will find some useful practice tools & compact study materials.
-At the end of the week, your hard work will be evaluated (hit the ‘Sum Up Current Week’ button).
+At the end of the week, your hard work will be evaluated (hit the SUM UP button).